PANTHEONtech/StoneWork/examples/getting-started/README.md

 Let's enter the VPP CLI:
 ```
-$ docker exec -it stonework vppctl
+$ docker-compose exec -it stonework vppctl
     _______    _        _   _____  ___
  __/ __/ _ \  (_)__    | | / / _ \/ _ \
  _/ _// // / / / _ \   | |/ / ___/ ___/